Artem3003/EnglishSchool/README.md

 DELETE/api/admins/{id} - delete admin
 ```

-Interface for visualisation and working with the implemented REST API is **Postman**
+Interface for visualisation and working with the implemented REST API is **Swagger**